meltano/meltano/docs/src/README.md

 # Specify namespace, which will serve as the:
 # - prefix for configuration environment variables
 # - identifier to find related/compatible plugins
-# - target database schema when used with
+# - default value for the `schema` setting when used
-#   loader target-postgres or target-snowflake
+#   with loader target-postgres or target-snowflake
 (namespace): tap_covid_19

 # Specify `pip install` argument, for example: